 One part of social emotional learning is certainly direct, explicit instruction.
 This can be included in morning meetings, classroom counseling lessons, or schoolwide curricula.
-However, if we want to truly ensure that students are able to put social emotional learning skills into practice, we need to embed these skills in the academic curriculum.
+However, if we want to truly ensure that students can put social-emotional learning skills into practice, we need to embed these skills in the academic curriculum.

 Academic Alignment

-What does academic alignment look like for social emotional learning?
-Looking at the CASEL Competencies, we are able to see a variety of skills that not only help students socially but academically as well.
-That is the beauty of these competencies – I dare any one to say that you can be successful in school without the ability to practice self-management, use perspective-taking, or to analyze problems.
+What does academic alignment look like for social-emotional learning?
+Looking at the CASEL Competencies, we can see a variety of skills that help students socially and academically.
+That is the beauty of these competencies.
+I dare anyone to say that you can be successful in school without the ability to practice self-management, use perspective-taking, or analyze problems.
 These are skills that are required in core academics.

 Self-Reflection Exercise

-After choosing a unit, teachers should highlight all the social emotional learning competencies needed to successfully complete the unit.
-For example, a science unit would not only need a lot of the responsible decision-making skills but also impulse control for using materials, and probably relationship skills for group work.
+After choosing a unit, teachers should highlight all the social-emotional learning competencies required to successfully complete it.
+For example, a science unit would require not only responsible decision-making skills but also impulse control when using materials, and probably relationship skills for group work.

-After they have identified all of the needed skills, ask staff to check off the competencies that they actively teach.
-For example, does the science teacher teach students how to use the materials appropriately and practice waiting or other impulse control skills?
-The key here is explicitly teaching – it must be taught on purpose or it doesn’t count.
+After they have identified all the necessary skills, ask staff to check off the competencies they actively teach.
+For example, does the science teacher teach students how to use materials appropriately and to practice waiting and other impulse-control skills?
+The key here is explicitly teaching - it must be taught on purpose, or it doesn't count.

 Social Emotional Learning In Action

 Let me share with you an example of this activity in action.
 I was working with a 3rd grade team.
 The team was halfway through a poetry unit with their third graders.
-It wasn’t going well.
-The students weren’t very interested in the work and the poetry that students were writing wasn’t meeting expectations.
+It wasn't going well.
+The students weren't very interested in the work, and the poetry they were writing didn't meet expectations.

-After completing this activity, the team noticed that they had highlighted several of the competencies listed under self-awareness.
-While they were expecting students to identify emotions and to have accurate self-perception, they weren’t teaching these skills.
+After completing this activity, the team noticed they had highlighted several competencies listed under self-awareness.
+While they expected students to identify emotions and have accurate self-perception, they weren't teaching these skills.

 Intentional Planning

-Never one to stop there, I suggested that the teams in this school add social emotional learning into their lesson plan template.
-The school uses a standard unit planning tool for their major units, I asked them if they could add a section that stated the social emotional learning competencies needed and how they would explicitly teach each one.
-They were game, I can’t wait to check back on how it’s going as this school year progresses.
+Never one to stop there, I suggested that the teams in this school add social-emotional learning into their lesson plan template.
+The school uses a standard unit-planning tool for its major units; I asked them to add a section that outlines the social-emotional learning competencies needed and how they would explicitly teach each one.
+They were game; I can't wait to check back on how it's going as this school year progresses.

 How do you work with your school staff to align the work of social emotional learning in academic instruction?
 I have often asked teachers to show me their major units so I can align where it's natural.
 For example, job sharing in social studies aligns nicely with cooperation.
 In my fifth grade, conversations around Jackie Robinson's biography can fit well with social justice and anti-bias lessons.